-The full list of companies is filed with the National Bank of Belgium as an attachment to the Annual Report, and can be obtained from the Company head office.
+The full list of companies can be obtained at the Company’s head office.

 3.1.2.
 Investments in subsidiaries

 A subsidiary is an entity over which the Group has control.
 Control is achieved when the Group has (a) power over an investee, (b) exposure, or rights, to variable returns from its involvement with the investee, and (c) the ability to use its power over the investee to affect the amount of the investor’s returns.
 To assess whether the Group has control, potential voting rights are taken into account.
 Subsidiaries are fully consolidated.
-The results of subsidiaries are included in the consolidated income statement from the effective date of acquisition and up to the effective date of disposal.
+The results of subsidiaries acquired or disposed of during the year are included in the consolidated income statement from the effective date of acquisition and up to the effective date of disposal.